 The first and only Lego-themed hotel in the northeast, Legoland New York Hotel opened August 6 on the grounds of New York’s new Legoland theme park, which opened July 9.
 The 250-room hotel is sure to be a favorite with families, thanks to themed guest rooms that feature separate sleeping areas for kids and adults; an on-site creative workshop where children can build their own creations alongside Master Model Builders; 2,000 Lego models around the hotel and tons of Legos with several places to build; and daily entertainment, including visits from Lego characters and a massive castle play structure.
 The hotel also has contactless programming, including the innovative Next Generation Sleepover experience—a Google Nest named Alice can do anything from place a room service order to tell an immersive bedtime story.
 There’s also a heated outdoor pool and dining at Bricks Family Restaurant and the Skyline Bar for parents.

-The four restored historic buildings will have a total of 42 rooms.
+The four restored historic buildings feature a total of 42 rooms.
 Details like original fireplaces, tilework, and crown molding were preserved, while modern furnishings and amenities were added, including a fitness center and sauna, and the Restaurant Kinsley by chef Zak Pelaccio and restaurateur Taavo Somer, who is also involved in the Inness.

-Bravo Million Dollar Listing NY star Steve Gold and designer Samuel Amoia, who got his start under Ian Schrager and André Balazs, have teamed up to open the Aurum this fall with 36 rooms and a Roman-style hammam.
+Bravo Million Dollar Listing NY star Steve Gold and designer Samuel Amoia, who got his start under Ian Schrager and André Balazs, have teamed up to open the Aurum with 36 rooms and a Roman-style hammam.
 Said to be the only one of its kind in North America, the 6,000-square-foot Aurum Thermae spa is the focal point of the property, with an impressive 40-foot dome inspired by the Roman Imperial period, a communal bathing area, hot and cold baths, scrub rooms, and steam and sauna rooms.

 The property spans 131 acres and four buildings, including the historic Maidstone Lodge, which was built in 1902, and will house the lobby, public areas, and a Sicilian-inspired restaurant.
 A new building will contain 20 rooms and four suites.
 There will also be 12 stand-alone one- and two-bedroom bungalows with private outdoor areas containing firepits, outdoor showers, and some hot tubs.